-Sealants are a thin composite coating that creates a harden shield over the tooth to help protect against cavities in the hard to reach surfaces.
+Sealants are a thin composite coating that creates a hardened shield over the tooth to help protect against cavities in the hard-to-reach surfaces.
 Dental sealants go on the back molars because these teeth are the hardest to clean with a toothbrush alone.
 We typically wait until age six to apply them as this is when most children get their first set of molars.

 Dental sealants for kids can last up to 10 years.
 The American Dental Association reports that children who have had them placed show an 86 percent reduction in cavities after one year and 58 percent after four years.
 In order to ensure their longevity and keep cavities at bay, it’s essential to teach your child good oral hygiene habits.
 This includes brushing their teeth at least twice per day, flossing, avoiding habits such as teeth clenching, and eating healthy foods.